Most Popular Interview Questions on Azure Test Plan:

 Q #10) In subsequence with the Q9 above, if you make an update to the cloned test cases, and now the same test case id is imported again using the query, which data will it show – original or the updated?

 Answer: If you update a few test steps and click Save, the test case id still won’t change.
 You then have to navigate to the third test suite and import the test case with the same id.
-Now, the updated test case with the latest test steps get added.
+Now, the updated test case with the latest test steps gets added.
 However, there will be no change to the original test case in the first test suite.

 Q #11) How do you add tags column in the Test cases section?
 When and how is using Tags beneficial?

 ‘Add Tag’ enables you to add any text value as Tag.
-(See the yellow highlighted option in the below image)
+(See the highlighted option in the below image)

 (Example: If you enter ‘Positive’, ‘Exploratory’ for a test case under the Grid view, then clicking Save will show multiple tags in List view as filters on the top right corner.